 In some traditional societies, governance was in the hands of a council of elders who made decisions on community issues and managed internal conflict.
 Furthermore, one of such elders was usually selected or elected as the community leader.
 The roots of this particular governance scheme, which resembles Plato’s kingdom of philosophers, stemmed from the idea that elders were wise thanks to their personal experience and longevity.

 There are at least two ways in which this governance scheme can flourish.
 First, the elders use their knowledge to impose their authority over the community and use it to prevent any unwanted changes in the governance structures.
-Alternatively, a bottom-up approach occurs when the community demands that the elders run its state of affairs given their knowledge and wisdom.
+Alternatively, a bottom-up approach occurs when the community demands that the elders run its affairs, given their knowledge and wisdom.
 Here, the community trusts the elders and delegates authority to the council.
-Needless to say, nothing is stopping the bottom-up approach to quickly turn into its top-down version.
+Needless to say, nothing is stopping the bottom-up approach from quickly turning into its top-down version.

 With this in hand, we can revisit the idea of algocracy.
-For our purposes, algocracy is similar to the bottom-up epistocracy concept described above.
-The fundamental difference today is that humans willingly delegate authority to intangible objects, algorithms, thus opening the door for algorithmic governance without creating counterbalancing mechanisms for critical review or redress.
+For our purposes, algocracy is similar to the concept of bottom-up epistocracy described above.
+The fundamental difference today is that humans willingly delegate authority to intangible objects and algorithms, thus opening the door for algorithmic governance without creating counterbalancing mechanisms for critical review or redress.
 We are giving autonomous life to computer code that is seemingly intelligent while assuming it is infallible.
-Various authors and researchers have documented that allowing computer algorithms to make critical decisions in this fashion can have a devastating impact on people’s lives.
+Various authors and researchers have documented that allowing computer algorithms to make critical decisions in this fashion can devastate people’s lives.

-We have, however, seen the limitations of algorithms and AI/ML.
+However, we have seen the limitations of algorithms and AI/ML.
 As a result, we are facing a paradox.
 While being enshrined as the ultimate source of knowledge, we are also fully aware of the many limitations algorithms (and modern technologies) have.
-Algorithms have thus become a fetish and one that most people either profoundly admire or see with extreme fear.
+Algorithms have thus become a fetish, one that most people either profoundly admire or see with extreme fear.
 But in both cases, algorithms seem to exist beyond human reach.

 Looking ahead